irmaster/peatio-counos/peatio-counosx/docs/testnet.md

-# Getting CounoX in testnet.
+# Getting CounosX in testnet.

 You could use one of the next faucet: